 How DNA Profiling Works

-You probably have a good idea of what DNA is -- if not, read How DNA Works for the full story.
-However, what you may not know is exactly what type of information DNA evidence yields, how it's processed and how it's analyzed.
-That's where DNA profiling comes in.
+You probably have a good idea of what DNA is.
+However, you may not know what type of information DNA evidence yields and how we process and analyze it.

-Until 1987 -- when the technique was commercialized -- Jeffreys' lab was the only one in the world doing DNA fingerprinting (the original name for DNA profiling, which was changed due to the confusion with actual fingerprinting).
+Until the late 1980s — when the commercialization of the technique began — Jeffreys' lab was the only one in the world doing DNA fingerprinting (the original name for DNA profiling, which is not as frequently in use to avoid confusion with actual fingerprinting).

-Although this sounds simple enough, there are actually several different techniques for creating a DNA profile, and new technology is always emerging.
-We'll look at these techniques next.
+Although this sounds simple enough, there are several different techniques for creating a DNA profile, and new technology is always emerging.

 Advertisement